bmlindor/ttv_ss/AAREADME.md

 Observer is calculating barycentic julian date for theings outside SS, with light travel time correction.

 1).
 Simulate transit times from JPLEphemeris.
 Add noise option to data.

 sim_obs_and_find_times(jd1::Float64,sigma::Real,nyear::Real,obs::String)
+NB:
+12/18/23 : Somehow, routine with TTVFaster skips the transit for Venus (at t=14513.936223576813).
+1/09/24 : Added break to while loop.
+Now stopping before t0[end]. pre-2024 runs dont have this constraint

 2a).
 Carry out a linear fit to the transit times.